EmperorDan/Database/Database.md

-"As a user I would like to see a list of BLUETEAM's characters" "As a user I would like to see a list of REDTEAM's characters" "As a user I would like to see the damage statistic for each character in BLUETEAM" "As a user I would like to see the damage statistic for each character in REDTEAM" "As a user I would like to see a list of Weapon's"
+"As a user I would like to see a list of BLUETEAM's characters"

+"As a user I would like to see a list of REDTEAM's characters"

+"As a user I would like to see the damage statistic for each character in BLUETEAM"

+"As a user I would like to see the damage statistic for each character in REDTEAM"

+"As a user I would like to see a list of Weapon's"

 "As a user I would like to see the overall damage of Characters, combined with their associated weapon"

+## System Requirements

+"I need to be able to see a list of BLUETEAM's characters"

+"I need to be able to see a list of REDTEAM's characters"

+"I need to be able to see the damage statistic for each character in BLUETEAM"

+"I need to be able to see the damage statistic for each character in REDTEAM"

+"I need to be able to see a list of Weapon's"

+"I need to be able to see the overall damage of Characters, combined with their associated weapon"

 ## Forms and Validation